DR Gennaro Senatore

 Dr. Eng.
 MRes MSc MEng (Hons)Request CV

-Gennaro Senatore is a scientist and engineer specialized in structural mechanics and optimization, structural control and computational design.
-He works as a scientist at Swiss Federal Institute of Technology (EPFL).
-He previously worked as a postdoctoral scientist at University College London and as the Head of computational design & research at London-based practice Expedition Engineering.
+Gennaro Senatore is a scientist and engineer who works at the intersection of structural mechanics and optimization, structural control and computational design.
+He works as Director of Research on Adaptive Structures at the Institute for Lightweight Structures and Conceptual Design (ILEK) of the University of Stuttgart.
+Previous work experience includes Research Lead at the Swiss Federal Institute of Technology (EPFL) and University College London and Head of computational design & research at London-based practice Expedition Engineering.

 Gennaro Senatore holds an Engineering Doctorate (EngD) from University College London.
-Previously, he was awarded with distinction an MSc in Computing and Design from University of East London School of Architecture, Computing and Civil Engineering in 2009 and an MSc in Emergent Technologies from The Architectural Association (London) in 2008.
-He graduated in mechanical engineering MEng (Hons) at Federico II University (Naples, Italy) in 2006.
+Previously, he was awarded an MSc in Computing and Design from the University of East London with honors and an MSc in Emergent Technologies from The Architectural Association (London) with honors.
+He graduated in mechanical engineering MEng (Hons) at Federico II University (Naples, Italy).

-Gennaro Senatore’s work uniquely combines structural optimization and control with sustainability in construction:
+Gennaro Senatore’s work uniquely combines computational design, structural optimization and control with sustainability for civil and mechanical applications:

 He developed new integrated structure-control optimization methods to design load-bearing adaptive civil structures that have significantly improved performance as well as reduced material and energy requirements compared with conventional passive structural systems.
 Solutions produced by these methods are strategically equipped with sensors and actuators to counteract the effect of loading and other environmental actions through control of internal forces and structural shape.
 Gennaro Senatore’s experimental work on adaptive structures has been exhibited internationally.